RyanCook94/inphared/README.md

 `perl inphared.pl [options]`

 - `--exclusion <exclusion_list.txt>` (`-e`): This flag allows the user to specify the location of a pipe-delimited file of accessions to be excluded from the analysis.
 We provide the file `exclusion_list.txt` which is continually updated but can be edited by the user.
 We recommend using this flag.
+If you find any incomplete genomes, please report these in the [erroneous genomes](https://github.com/RyanCook94/inphared.pl/discussions/1) discussion page.
 - `--cpus <8>` (`-c`): This flag allows users to specify the number of CPUs to be used in the Prokka step.
 This is a numeric argument and the default number is 8.
 - `--outdir <directory>` (`-o`): This flag allows users to specify the name of the output directory.
 If it doesn't already exist, the script will produce it.
 The default is `inphared_date`.
 - `--help` (`-h`): This flag will print a help menu to the screen without performing any analyses.